-By: Michael Harrington and Ian Casewell
+By: Ian Casewell

 Today, it’s possible to raise capital from investors to fund litigation just as you would to expand or acquire a company which removes a formidable barrier to filing asset recovery litigation.